-A total of 1.7 million shares of our common stock ("Common Stock") currently remain available to be issued upon exercise or settlement of outstanding awards under the Prior Plans as of the date of this proxy statement.
-As of the date of this proxy statement 5,939,558 have been granted under the 2016 Incentive Plan.
-As of the date of this proxy, no stock options have been granted under the 2016 Incentive Plan, as previously amended, reserved a total of 7,050,000 shares of Common Stock.
-The Fourth Amendment will reserve a total 8,050,000 of shares of Common Stock for issuance under the 2016 Incentive Plan, reflecting an increase of 1,000,000 shares.

-The 2016 Incentive Plan authorizes a broad range of awards including stock options ("Options"), stock appreciation rights ("SARs"), Full Value Awards (as more fully described below, including restricted stock, restricted stock units ("RSUs"), performance shares or units, and other stock-based awards) and cash-based awards.
-A person who has been granted an award under the 2016 Incentive Plan is referred to herein as a "Participant" in the 2016 Incentive Plan.
+A total of [] million shares of our common stock ("Common Stock") currently remain available to be issued upon exercise or settlement of outstanding awards under the Prior Plans as of the date of this proxy statement.
+As of the date of this proxy statement [] have been granted under th 2016 Incentive Plan.
+As of the date of this proxy, no stock options have been granted under the 2016 Incentive Plan.
+The 2016 Incentive Plan, as previousl amended, reserved a total of 7,050,000 shares of Common Stock.
+The Fourth Amendment will reserve a total 8,050,000 of shares of Common Stock fo issuance under the 2016 Incentive Plan, reflecting an increase of 1,000,000 shares.
+The 2016 Incentive Plan authorizes a broad range of awards including stock options ("Options"), stock appreciation rights ("SARs"), Full Valu Awards (as more fully described below, including restricted stock, restricted stock units ("RSUs"), performance shares or units, and other stock-base awards) and cash-based awards.
+A person who has been granted an award under the 2016 Incentive Plan is referred to herein as a "Participant" in the 2016